glo-mccollough/glo-mccollough/README.md

 Project Management | Product Management | Organization Management
 ====================
++ Created, modified, and managed - SaaS, new features, and Website FSDs, Use Cases, and Product Plans speaking to front-end/back-end and database requirements
 + Created, modified, and managed - 1 – 24 month schedules for development and planning
 + Worked directly with and managed the assets of local and overseas partners
 + Trafficked projects & jobs